Table of Contents

 - The client returns the item impaired, damaged, or considerably different from the originally delivered one.

-If you wish to sell on the Amazon platform, you need to follow the marketplace’s rules—whether you consent with them or not!
-As we have mentioned, customer returns are a common part of running an eCommerce Amazon store or any retail business for that matter.
-So to help limit the share of returns, try focusing on offering high-quality goods and fully optimized product listings with as much info as possible.
+If you wish to sell on the Amazon platform, you must follow the marketplace’s rules—whether you consent to them or not!
+Unfortunately, as we have mentioned, customer returns are a common part of running an eCommerce Amazon store or any retail business, for that matter.
+So to help limit the share of returns, try offering high-quality goods and fully optimized product listings with as much info as possible.

-Both FBA and FBM Amazon sellers with a great stock that lack the helpful tools to manage customer returns might get themselves slammed by negative reviews or lose the Buy Box.
+FBA and FBM Amazon sellers with great stock that lack the helpful tools to manage customer refunds might get slammed by negative reviews or lose the Buy Box.

 To help you address the issue, SellerSonar offers Amazon tracking to develop your product strategy.
 You can also benchmark product detail changes and get out-of-stock alerts to operate the business smoothly.
 Sign up for a 90-day free trial right now and benefit from automated listings monitoring.